vidrovr-dev/sdk-python/README.md

 ## Work in Progress

-This SDK is currently in progress and still evolving.
+:warning: This SDK is currently in progress and still evolving. :warning:

 ## Installation